Second Whistleblower With Direct Knowledge Of Ukraine Call Steps Forward, Lawyer Says

 Earlier, ABC News reported that the new whistleblower has direct knowledge of the complaint centered on the call between Trump and the president of Ukraine in which Trump allegedly used the power of his office to enlist a foreign country to interfere in the 2020 U.S. election.

-The revelations of another whistleblower with direct knowledge of the call at the heart of the impeachment inquiry deepen the political scandal that centers on a call Trump had in July with the president in Ukraine in which the Trump allegedly held up financial aid to the country to push for an investigation into Democratic rival Joe Biden.
+The revelations of another whistleblower with direct knowledge of the call at the heart of the impeachment inquiry deepen the political scandal that centers on a call Trump had in July with the president in Ukraine in which the Trump allegedly held up military aid to the country to push for an investigation into Democratic rival Joe Biden.

 The original whistleblower, whose identity is not publicly known, also accused the White House of trying to "lock down" the call.